Dusty plasma

-A dusty plasma is a plasma containing micrometer (10^{−6}) to nanometer (10^{−9}) sized particles suspended in it.
-Dust particles are charged and the plasma and particles behave as a plasma.
+A dusty plasma is a plasma containing suspended particles with sizes ranging from about 1 nm to 10 μm (×10^-9 m to ×10^-5 m).
+Dust particles are charged and the plasma and particles behave collectively as a plasma.
 Dust particles may form larger particles resulting in "grain plasmas".
 Due to the additional complexity of studying plasmas with charged dust particles, dusty plasmas are also known as complex plasmas.